ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/static.md

 ## [Callbacks](@id manual-static-inference-callbacks)

-The [`infer`](@ref) function has its own lifecycle.
+The [`infer`](@ref) function has its own lifecycle, consisting of multiple steps.
 A user is free to inject some extra logic during the inference procedure, e.g. for [debugging purposes](@ref user-guide-debugging-callbacks).
+By supplying callbacks, users can inject custom logic on specific moments during the inference procedure.
 Here are available callbacks that can be used together with the static datasets:
 ```@eval
 using RxInfer, Test, Markdown
 # Update the documentation below if this test does not pass